 - Triumph cards

-are in the works: the infrastructure is more or less complete bet implementing the editor apps for
+the infrastructure is more or less complete but implementing editor apps for

 - Documentation: the tools linked to here are all

 - This software was initially implemented for use in/by the

 Android application, to replace its use of scanned copies of game cards.
 In the meantime